phobos2077/fo2_ecco/README.md

 - Barter skill matters more as it affects prices more strongly now
 - value of goods sold to NPC's now also depend on Barter skill (instead of always being at 100%) and item category
 - some items vary in prices between towns, so you can trade for profit with enough skill
-- raise money by selling new types of monster parts or by doing several new quests (see details)
+- make money by selling new types of monster parts or by doing several new quests (see details)
 - reduced and made harder to get some overpowered loot in several locations
-- ammo, drugs and weapon abundance from fallen foes reduced
+- ammo, drugs and weapon abundance from fallen foes and containers is reduced

 **Progression**:
 - several small adjustments to quest flow to integrate content from Restoration Project better into the game
 - some gangs made tougher (Metzger, Salvatore, Vault 15 raiders)
 - redesigned entrances to the Raiders hideout for more challenge and variety
-- reduced unbalanced EXP rewards for killing the same critter type many times as well as for certain select quests
+- reduced XP rewards for killing the same critter type many times as well as for certain select quests to account for added RP content

 **Skills**:
 - healing system (First Aid, Doctor, Repair) is more useful with better logic, higher HP restore amounts and more